uditmahato/beautiful_ugly/Readme.md

 Don't forget to give credit by giving star .

 ## License
-This project is licensed under the [MIT License](LICENSE).You may use this game by firking this repository .
+This project is licensed under the [MIT License](LICENSE).You may use this game by forking this repository .
 You may modify this and make changes in the design and devleopment under the MIT licence.

 Enjoy playing the Beauty Classification Game!